SubmergedAmongUs/Submerged/README.md

 Additionally feel free to [open an issue](https://github.com/SubmergedAmongUs/Submerged/issues/new/choose/) if you have a feature request, want to report a bug, or basically anything else.

 All pull request contributors are required to sign a [CLA](https://gist.github.com/Alexejhero/fabcc123434c6306bb5c3fde8a6bcd9c) (a bot will comment on opened pull requests with instructions).

 # License

-This mod is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-Please check [LICENSE.md](LICENSE.md) for more information.

-*This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
-Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.*

-For business inquiries, please contact us at `submergedamongus@gmail.com`.

--->

-# Contributing Guidelines

-We are not accepting any contributions to Submerged at the moment, but you can [open an issue](https://github.com/SubmergedAmongUs/Submerged/issues/new/choose/) if you have a feature request, want to report a bug, or basically anything else.

-## Why Not Open-Source?

-While we would love to open-source Submerged, unfortunately we *__cannot__* do that at the moment.

-# License